SDG 15 - Life on Land - 2.2. Monitoring IUCN and other conservation species - Hungarian University of Agriculture and Life Sciences

 Wildcat Species Preservation Program

-The Wildcat Species Preservation Program, launched in 2021, is a collaborative effort between the Hungarian University of Agriculture and Life Sciences, Eötvös Loránd University, and other key partners.
+The Wildcat Species Preservation Program, launched in 2021, is a collaborative effort between MATE, Eötvös Loránd University, and other key partners.
 This research initiative aims to assess public knowledge of the European wildcat and domestic cat keeping habits.
 By understanding these habits, the program helps in preserving this highly protected species.

 The ongoing research is crucial for monitoring and protecting the European wildcat population, supported by partners like the Budakeszi Wildlife Park and the Danube-Ipoly National Park Directorate.
 You can contribute to the program’s success by participating in a brief questionnaire to help broaden our understanding of the wildcat’s current situation.